-Creator and developer of Fascial Counterstrain, Brian Tuckey, PT, JSCCI has personally innovated well over 600 Counterstrain techniques.
-Brian was the first practitioner to recognize that Counterstrain was impacting the body’s deep fascial system and developed the current physiological rationale for Counterstrain.
+Creator and developer of Fascial Counterstrain (FCS), Brian Tuckey, PT, JSCCI has personally innovated well over 600 FCS techniques.
+Brian was the first practitioner to recognize that FCS was impacting the body’s deep fascial system and developed the current physiological rationale for FCS.

 Read the full scientifically referenced FCS rationale and case study here “A New Rationale and Treatment Model for Neuromuscular Tender Points” [PDF] by Brian Tuckey PT, Jay P. Shah MD, Hannah Tandon BA.

-Read more about the Origins and Rationale of the Counterstrain Technique.
+Read more about the Origins and Rationale of the Fascial Counterstrain Technique.

-As a Healthcare Practitioner, you may be curious about Counterstrain in relation to patients who have received treatment or perhaps you are interested in learning how you can incorporate Counterstrain into your own practice.
-This video is aimed at those who have a healthcare background and are interested in a detailed, anatomical explanation of the Counterstrain technique.
+As a Healthcare Practitioner, you may be curious about Fascial Counterstrain (FCS) in relation to patients who have received treatment or perhaps you are interested in learning how you can incorporate FCS into your own practice.
+This video is aimed at those who have a healthcare background and are interested in a detailed, anatomical explanation of the FCS technique.

 Put together by Brian Tuckey, PT, OCS, JSCCI and Timothy Hodges, LMT, JSCCI, CACI – this is a serious teaching and reference tool with hundreds of tender point locations mapped and annotated with ongoing updates and additions.
 The 3D Counterstrain application is a 3D model that works beautifully on desktop and mobile devices.
 Log in and use it for study, reference, teaching, or presentations wherever you need it.